Homeric scholarship: Oral Theory

 Oral Theory, or Oralism, is a loosely used term for the study of the mechanisms of how the Homeric epics were orally transmitted, in terms of linguistics, cultural conditions, and literary genre.
 It therefore embraces philological analysis and literary criticism simultaneously.
 It has its origins in linguistics, but it was foreshadowed in some respects by Vico in the 18th century, and more immediately by Gilbert Murray.
 Murray was an Analyst, but his 1907 book The Rise of the Greek Epic contained some of the core ideas of Oralism: particularly the idea that the epics were the end result of a protracted process of evolution, and the idea that an individual poet named Homer had relatively little importance in their history.

 The two figures at the head of Oralism are Milman Parry and his student Albert Lord, who continued his work after Parry's premature death.
 Parry was a structuralist linguist (he studied under Antoine Meillet, who in turn studied under Saussure) who set out to compare Homeric epic with a living oral tradition of epic poetry.
-In the 1930s and 1950s he and Lord recorded thousands of hours of oral performance of epic poetry in the former Yugoslavia, primarily in Bosnia-Herzegovina.
+In the 1930s and 1950s he and Lord recorded thousands of hours of oral performance of epic poetry (Bosniak, Croatian, Serbian, and Albanian) in the former Yugoslavia (primarily in Bosnia-Herzegovina) and northern Albania.
 Lord's later work (his 1960 book The Singer of Tales is the most pertinent to Homer) kick-started oral poetics as an entire new sub-discipline in anthropology.
 For Homeric scholarship the most important results of their work, and that of later Oralists, have been to demonstrate that: